FacilityApi/Facility/docs/Json.md

 # JSON

-Since JSON is currently the most commonly-used serialization format for APIs over HTTP, DTO and field definitions are designed to be trivially compatible with JSON.
+Since JSON is currently the most commonly-used serialization format for APIs over HTTP, field definitions are designed to be trivially compatible with JSON.

 In fact, to avoid complicating implementations, there is no way to customize the JSON serialization of a request body, response body, or DTO.
 Each field is always serialized as a JSON property with the same name.

-* `string`, `boolean`, `double`, `int32`, and `int64` are all encoded as JSON literals.
+* `string`, `boolean`, `double`, `int32`, and `int64` are encoded as JSON literals.
 * `bytes` are encoded as a [Base64](https://en.wikipedia.org/wiki/Base64) string.
 * `object` is encoded as a JSON object.
 * `error` is encoded as a JSON object with `code`, `message`, `details`, and `innerError` properties.